franmer2/HelpForDP200/Readme.markdown

 # Conclusion #
-I know that is a very long article, but I think it will help you to build a good knowledge on our data platform and maximize your chances to pass DP200 exam (and maybe the DP201 ;)).
+I know that is a very long article, but I think it helps you to build your knowledge on our data platform to maximize your chances with the DP200 exam (and maybe the DP201 ;)).
 I also recommend having a look on the following topics that I don't cover in this article:

 - Azure Cosmos DB (have a special read on how create collections and how to deal with partition)
 - A read on HDInsight (Storm, MapReduce and Spark)
 - File type (Avro, Parquet, ORC) ![sparles](pictures/WhiteRabbit.jpg)
-- ARM Template (you can check the ARM part of my [original article](https://github.com/franmer2/demowikipedia))
 - Real Time data (Stream Analytics, Event hub, Edge)
 - SQL Data Warehouse [distributed tables](https://docs.microsoft.com/en-us/azure/sql-data-warehouse/sql-data-warehouse-tables-distribute) ![Sparkles](pictures/WhiteRabbit.jpg)